janithpet/newby/README.md

 ### Example
 Suppose you run:

-`new hello_world -vipg -at 'Random Author' -m pipenv`
+`new python hello_world -vipg -at 'Random Author' -m pyenv`

 This will: